con-f-use/dkdevpi/README.md

 ```
 If `http://localhost:8080/` looks fine, press `CTRL+C` to stop the test.

-You can now run the `./devpi/upgrade.sh` shellscript insde the new
+Run the `./devpi/upgrade.sh` shellscript insde the new
 container and restart the setup.
 ```
 docker run --rm \